bman46/InstagramEmbedDiscordBot/README.md

 ![Example of reels bot on discord](/docs/Content/ReadMe/Example.png)

 ### Config.json format:
 Create a new file named `config.json`, copy and paste the contents below into it, fill it out, and then save it in the same directory as the Instagram Embed executable file.
+Replace any fields that are optional and not filled in with `""`.
+Example: `"OTPSecret": "",`.
 ```
 {
   "Token": "Token",